raisaat/Movie-Ticket-Reservation-System/README.md

    If the user wishes to add tickets to the order, the user is stepped through the reservation process to add seats to the current order.
 When the user finishes adding seats, the program returns to the main menu.

    If the user wishes to delete tickets from an order, a numerical menu listing each individual seat reserved for that order is displayed.
 Along with the row and seat numbers, the ticket type is also displayed.
 The last entry in the menu is "Exit".
 The user selects a seat from the menu.
-That seat is removed from the order the seat is marked as open instead of reserved in the auditorium.
+That seat is removed from the order and the seat is marked as open instead of reserved in the auditorium.
 If there are no tickets left in the order, the order is removed from the user's account and the program returns to the main menu.
-The program loops back to the individual seat menu until the user decides to exit the process and return the main menu.
+The program loops back to the individual seat menu until the user decides to exit the process and return to the main menu.

    If the user wishes to cancel the order, all the seats in the order are marked as available and the order is removed from the user's account.
 After the order has been cancelled, the program returns to the main menu.